 The Certificates are a new issue of securities with no established trading market.
-The Underwriters have advised Continental that one or more of them intend to act as market maker for the Certificates.
-However, the Underwriters are not obligated to do so and may discontinue any market making at any time without notice.
+One or more of the Underwriters intend to make a secondary market for the Certificates.
+However, they are not obligated to do so and may discontinue any market making at any time without notice.
 No assurance can be given as to the liquidity of the trading market for the Certificates.

-Continental has agreed to indemnify the Underwriters against certain liabilities, including civil liabilities under the Securities Act of 1933, as amended, or contribute to payments which the Underwriters may be required to make in respect thereof.
+Continental has agreed to indemnify the Underwriters against liabilities under the Securities Act, or contribute to payments which the Underwriters may be required to make in respect thereof.

-Credit Suisse First Boston, New York Branch, the Depositary and Liquidity Provider, is an affiliate of Credit Suisse First Boston Corporation.
 From time to time, several of the Underwriters or their affiliates perform investment banking and advisory services for, and provide general financing and banking services to, Continental and its affiliates.
-In particular, The Chase Manhattan Bank, an affiliate of Chase Securities Inc., and Credit Suisse First Boston, an affiliate of Credit Suisse First Boston Corporation, are lenders to Continental.
+In particular, Credit Suisse First Boston (New York branch), an affiliate of Credit Suisse First Boston Corporation, is a lender to Continental.

-It is expected that delivery of the Certificates will be made against payment therefor on or about the date specified in the last paragraph of the cover page of this Prospectus Supplement, which will be the business day following the date of pricing of the Certificates.
-Under Rule 15c6-1 of the Commission under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Certificates on the date of pricing or the next succeeding business days will be required, by virtue of the fact that the Certificates initially will settle in T+ , to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisor.
+The Company expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the tenth business day following the date of pricing of the Certificates.
+Under Rule 15c6-1 of the Commission under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade Certificates on the date of pricing or the next six succeeding business days will be required, by virtue of the fact that the Certificates initially will settle in T+10, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.

-The Underwriters may engage in over-allotment, stabilizing transactions, syndicate covering transactions and penalty bids in accordance with Regulation M under the Securities Exchange Act of 1934, as amended.
-Over-allotment involves syndicate sales in excess of the offering size, which creates a syndicate short position.
-Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.
-Syndicate covering transactions involve purchases of the Certificates in the open market after the distribution has been completed in order to cover syndicate short positions.
-Penalty bids permit the Underwriters to reclaim a selling concession from a syndicate member when the Certificates originally sold by such syndicate member are purchased in a syndicate covering transaction to cover syndicate short positions.
+The Underwriters may engage in over-allotment, stabilizing transactions, syndicate covering transactions and penalty bids in accordance with Regulation M under the Exchange Act.

+- Over-allotment involves syndicate sales in excess of the offering size, which creates a syndicate short position. - Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Syndicate covering transactions involve purchases of the Certificates in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the Underwriters to reclaim a selling concession from a syndicate member when the Certificates originally sold by such syndicate member are purchased in a syndicate covering transaction to cover syndicate short positions.

 Such stabilizing transactions, syndicate covering transactions and penalty bids may cause the prices of the Certificates to be higher than they would otherwise be in the absence of such transactions.
 These transactions, if commenced, may be discontinued at any time.